-A flour that is very high in protein content and can be bleached or unbleached.
+Bread flour is high in protein content and can be bleached or unbleached.

 Some flours restrict some parts of the wheat kernel used in the milling process.
 Whole wheat flour uses the whole kernel except the hard outer layer.

-Durum Flour is the hardest of all the flours and is only used in making pasta.
+Durum Flour is the hardest of all the flours used in making pasta.
 It is milled into a flour called semolina.

 Types of Flour from other Grains